Statue of Oliver Cromwell, St Ives: Description and history

 The statue was sculpted by F. W. Pomeroy, and features Cromwell standing and pointing.
 The statue is approached by three steps of Aberdeen granite, with ornamental lamps on each corner.

 The location of the statue in the market place in St Ives had been proposed by the historian Thomas Carlyle in an 1849 letter.
 Carlyle wrote to I.K.
 Holland that:

+Cromwell had lived in St Ives between 1631 and 1636, at Old Slepe Hall.

 In 1899 the nearby town of Huntingdon abandoned their plan to erect a statue to Cromwell, and the opportunity was seized by St Ives.
 F. W. Pomeroy was commissioned as the sculptor, and the statue was exhibited at the Royal Academy of Arts in London to good reviews.
 It is the only statue of Cromwell in England that was funded by public donations.
 The statue has been described as the "...second most visited and photographed monument" in St Ives after the town's bridge chapel on the St Ives Bridge dedicated to St Ledger.
 The statue was unveiled on 23 October 1901 by the Liberal politician Lord Edmond Fitzmaurice.